BoldingBruggeman/nemo-medusa-cssm/README.md

 The output of this command will show the job identifier ("JOBID").
 The output of the job itself will be written to `<JOBID>.out` and `<JOBID>.err`.
-You cna keep an eye on the progress of the job with `tail -f <JOBID>.out`.
+You can keep an eye on the progress of the job with `tail -f <JOBID>.out`.

 When the job completes, it should have created a single NetCDF file.
 The name of this file is set in `extract.sbatch` (the unnamed argument to `extract.py`).
+You can verify whether the job completed successfully by verifying whether the output file (`<JOBID>.out`) ends with "Extraction complete".

 ### Running the Community Size Spectrum Model